iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 #### CCIM

 We start with the deep sea environment.
 The left of Figure 11 shows the sample standard deviation during training.
 We only show it for the first 10,000 steps because after that we notice the graphs it plateaus.
-We an see that RND and BYOL-Explore Lite produce the most onsistent agents in the deep sea environment.
-CCIM-slimmed produces more consistent agents than CCIM and PPO.
+We an see that RND and BYOL-Explore Lite produce the most consistent agents in the deep sea environment.
+And CCIM-slimmed produces more consistent agents than CCIM and PPO.
 Looking at the right of Figure 11 we can see the mean episode return across the 30 seeds with the 95% confidence intervals.
 RND, BYOL-Explore, and CCIM-slimmed all perform better than PPO.
 However, CCIM does performs roughly the same as PPO at the end of training.
-From our experiments we also noticed that intrinsic rewards increase and alternate between zero and one.
-The random and forward network's loss continued to increase during training as well.
+From our experiments we also noticed that intrinsic rewards produced by CCIM increase and then plateau.
+The CCIM random and forward network's loss continued to increase during training as well.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">